smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 ## Performing battery RUL prediction using model

 Once the model is deployed on the server, it is easy to carry out a battery RUL task using the model.
-You just need to open a web browser, log in to your Smart TDM account, find the test item instance for the battery cycle life, step into the "Data Chart" view where you can click on "Forecast” button and see the predicted data graphically, as shown in Figure 8.
+You just need to open a web browser, log in to your Ebaas account, find the test item instance for the battery cycle life, step into the "Data Chart" view where you can click on "Forecast” button and see the predicted data graphically, as shown in Figure 8.

 The line with blue dots shows the battery capacities in the past cycles, and line with red dots shows the remaining ones of future cycles predicted by the model.

 <img src="{{'/assets/img/2017-06-06-Fig8.png' | prepend: site.baseurl }}" alt="">
 Figure8. - Predicting the remaining cycle capacities of a Li-ion battery

-Since Smart TDM may have many models deployed, you may wonder how it knows which model to use when predicting a battery RUL?
+Since Ebaas may have many models deployed, you may wonder how it knows which model to use when predicting a battery RUL?
 It is because there is a binding between a test item instance with a model, and the binding is described in term of meta-data created when the model is deployed.

 ## Summary

-So far, I have demonstrated the whole process of developing and applying an LSTM model to the problem of Li-ion battery RUL prediction, using Smart TDM software and ML Studio tool that I developed.
+So far, I have demonstrated the whole process of developing and applying an LSTM model to the problem of Li-ion battery RUL prediction, using Ebaas software and ML Studio tool that I developed.
 Lots of details are omitted to keep the post short.
 I plan to write posts to offer more information.

 Although machine learning can be used in many fields in businesses, my focus has been applying machine learning technology in solving the problems in product testing or experiment area.
 Machine learning can potentially apply to various fields, including product reliability evaluations, predicting testing results, preventing repeat test tasks, etc. The battery RUL prediction is just an example of the many applications.

 In short, applications of machine learning technology in product test field can shorten the product test cycle, reduce test costs, accelerate market-to-market.

-If you are interested in trying out the software I used in this post, you can download the free version of Smart TDM and ML Studio from the “Download” page.
+If you are interested in trying out the software I demonstrated in this post, you can download the free version of Ebaas and ML Studio from the “Download” page.

 The working environment for this post consists of following software and tools:

 * Microsoft Windows 10
 * Microsoft.Net Framework 4.5.2
 * Microsoft CNTK 2.0 rc2
-* Smart TDM 7.1.0
+* Ebaas 7.1.0
 * ML Studio 1.0.0
-* Microsoft SQL Server Compact Edition (Embedded in Smart TDM)
+* Microsoft SQL Server Compact Edition (Embedded in Ebaas)

 Figure 9 shows the role that each piece of software plays in a whole picture.
 <img src="{{'/assets/img/2017-06-06-Fig9.png' | prepend: site.baseurl }}" alt="">